ZcashFoundation/zcash_script/depend/zcash/doc/book/src/user/deprecation.md

   - `zcrawreceive` - The `zcrawreceive` RPC method is disabled.
   - `zcrawjoinsplit` - The `zcrawjoinsplit` RPC method is disabled.
   - `zcrawkeygen` - The `zcrawkeygen` RPC method is disabled.

+### Disabled in 5.0.1

+The following features are disabled by default, and will be removed in release 5.3.0.

+  - `dumpwallet` - The `dumpwallet` RPC method is disabled.